PatriciaHeimfarth/AnimalShelterWebsiteTemplate/README.md

 # AnimalShelterWebsiteTemplate
-A Website Template for animal shelters
+A Website Template for animal shelters - written in Node and React.